MicrosoftEdge/MicrosoftEdge-Documentation/f12-devtools-guide/README.md

 There are seven distinct tools, each with their own tab in the F12 tools interface.
 Here you'll find an image of each tool and a quick summary of what it does, followed by lists of its main features and typical tasks.

+>note Visit the [Settings](./settings/) page for more information about how to adjust Developer Settings in Microsoft Edge.

 ## The DOM Explorer tool (CTRL+1)

 [The DOM Explorer tool](./dom-explorer/) shows the structure of your webpage as it's being rendered in the browser and makes it possible to edit your HTML and styles in a live page.
 You can do this without having to edit and reload your sources, so you can quickly solve display issues or experiment with new ideas.